 - Decreased manure production

 What should I do if I think my horse is colicking?
-If you think your horse is colicking the first thing to do is to remove all feed and take him/her for a brisk 20 minute walk or lunge lightly.
-Always keep fresh, clean water available unless specifically directed by your veterinarian.
+If you think your horse is colicking the first thing to do is to remove all feed and immediately call the office (401-766-6578) to speak with a veterinarian.
 Also, if possible, take your horse’s temperature and heart rate.
 (It’s a good idea to do these things when your horse is well so you know what “normal” is.)
 Make note of all of these things for the veterinarian.
-If the signs persist or worsen over 30-45 minutes, call the office for further assistance (401-766-6578).

 What should I do if my horse has diarrhea?
 Diarrhea can vary from soft, semi-formed manure to liquid feces and can be caused by a number of different things ranging from a change in diet to a potentially life-threatening infection.
 If you notice a change in your horse’s manure consistency, check his/her temperature, appetite, water intake and demeanor (is he/she still acting bright and normal?).
 If there is a fever, he/she is off feed or overtly uncomfortable, call the office immediately (401-766-6578).
 Be sure to note if there have been any recent feed changes, travel off the farm or exposure to other horses.
 If your horse is bright, eating and drinking normally, does not have a fever and the diarrhea is not continuous, then you should continue to monitor him/her closely for the next 12-24 hours.
 Isolation from other horses is always a good idea in case there is an infectious cause.
-Symptomatic treatment with “Pepto-Bismol” (approx. 10 times the human dose) is appropriate.
 If the diarrhea does not resolve or if any of the above mentioned signs develop, call the office for further advice (401-766-6578)

 2) Lacerations and Puncture Wounds